CBT-E for Binge Eating

 Stage One: Getting started and building momentum.

 You and your therapist will get to know how your binge eating works.
 When does it happen?
 What are your triggers?
 How do your feelings about your weight impact your eating?
 What do you like about binge eating… and what do you dislike?
 Together, you will then create an easy-to-understand diagram—a “formulation”—that maps out the processes maintaining your binge eating.
 This really helps to lay the groundwork for making changes.
-A formulation might look something like this:

 You will begin monitoring.
 First, you’ll start a food diary.
 Sharpen those pencils, because you need to write down everything you are eating and drinking, as well as where you were, what you were feeling, whether there were any triggers if you had a binge, and any additional commentary.
 Logging is certainly not easy but it is an extraordinarily useful tool.
 It’s like giving you and your therapist the keys to the castle—the binge eating can no longer hide if it’s out in plain sight!